chrper80/Milestone-project2/README.md

     * Turn off the wifi and repeat the above process, an error message should come up
     * When the form is sent it should reset
     * Go to the hamburger menu and try all the items
-    * Scroll down to the footer and test all the items, make sure everything opens in new windows
+    * Scroll down to the footer and test all the items, make sure everything opens in new windows that should

 Result: everything works as intended.

 ### Manual testing on desktop

 * Go to Home
    * Test all the menu items by clicking and hovering over them
    * Hover over the menu items to see that the state changes
-    * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window
+   * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window that should

+Result: everything works as intended.

 * Go to About
    * Test all the menu items by clicking and hovering over them
    * Hover over all the paragraphs to see the other paragraphs fade and some changes occur on the paragraph you are hovering over
+   * When the mouse is moved to white space, all items should be fully visible again
-    * Scroll to the footer and test all the icons by hovering and clicking, make sure everything opens in a new window
+   * Scroll to the footer and test all the icons by hovering and clicking, make sure everything opens in a new window that should

+Result: everything works as intended.

 * Go to Workplaces
    * Test all the menu items by clicking and hovering over them
    * Click the button on all the cards, more text should be revealed, the text on the button should change to "Show Less"
    * Press the buttons again and see the text hide and the text on the button should change back to "Read More"
    * Hover over all buttons and see a change of state
    * When pressing the buttons, make sure also that only one card opens
-    * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window
+   * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window that should

+Result: everything works as intended.

 * Go to Testimonials
    * Test all the menu items by clicking and hovering over them
    * Click the button on all the cards, more text should be revealed, the text on the button should change to "Show Less"
    * Press the buttons again and see the text hide and the text on the button should change back to "Read More"
    * Hover over all buttons and see a change of state
    * When pressing the buttons, make sure also that only one card opens
-    * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window
+   * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window that should

+Result: everything works as intended.

 * Go to CV
    * Try the menu items by hovering and clicking
    * Try the functions of the pdf
-    * Scroll down to the footer and try all the icons by hovering and clicking, make sure everything opens in a new window
+   * Scroll down to the footer and try all the icons by hovering and clicking, make sure everything opens in a new window that should

+Result: everything is working as intended.

 * Go to the Contact page
     * Fill out and send the form and see if there comes a popup confirmation